A lexicographic shellability characterization of geometric lattices: Background and terminology

-We now review the notion of geometric lattice as well as the types of $EL$-labelings which they are already known to possess.
-An {\it atom } in a poset $P$ with unique minimal element $\hat{0} $ is any $a\in P$ such that $\hat{0} \prec a$.
+We now review the notion of geometric lattice as well as the types of EL-labelings which they are already known to possess.
+An {\it atom } in a poset $P$ with unique minimal element $\hat{0} $ is any $a\in P$ which covers $\hat{0} $.
+A finite poset $P$ is {\it graded } if every maximal chain has the same number of elements in it; in this case, there is a rank function $\rho $ defined recursively by $\rho (x) = 0$ for $x$ a minimal element of $P$ and $\rho (y) = \rho (x) + 1$ for $x\lessdot y$.
 A {\it lattice } is a poset such that any pair of elements $x,y$ has a unique least upper bound $x\vee y$ and a unique greatest lower bound $x\wedge y$.
-A lattice is \textit{atomic} lattice if each element is a join of atoms.
-A lattice is \textit{semimodular} if is has a rank function $\rho$ that satisfying
+A lattice is \textit{atomic} if every element is a join of atoms.
+A lattice is \textit{semimodular} if it has a rank function $\rho$ that satisfies

 A finite lattice is \textit{ geometric} if it is atomic and semimodular.

-Our main goal is to give a new characterization of geometric lattices.
+Our interest is in using the existence of a certain family of edge labelings for a poset $P$ to show that $P$ fits into the class of geometric lattices.
+Therefore, let us now introduce the labelings we will use.